Maybe Marseille…(working title)

 The previous working title was Dog Shit Nation, but that might hurt sales in France.

-Even before France was France, outsiders have been traveling here and then writing about their experiences.
+Even before France was France, there was the Franco-Invasion-Publishing Industry: outsiders traveling here and then writing about their experiences.
 My first exposure to the genre was Charles Joyce’s Latin I, seventh grade: our first text was from C. Iulius De Bello Gallico, Caesar’s Gallic Wars:

 Gallia est omnis dīvīsa in partēs trēs

 Ever since then the English, Americans, just about everyone, have been coming to France and writing stories about maisons and merde, being a skinny Parisian, finding love or at least getting laid, piano ateliers, and buerre.